luoyec/luoyec.github.io/_pages/about.md

 My latest CV: [CV](../files/CV_LuoyeChen_Dec2023.pdf) & email address: luoyechen [at] hkust-gz [dot] edu [dot] cn

-I am currently seeking highly motivated postgraduate students (PhD) and research assistants to join my research team.
+For the 2025-2026 academic year, I am only recruiting Research Assistants and Summer Interns for my research team.
 If you are interested, please click this link for detailed information: [link](https://luoyec.github.io/recruitment/)